sunfounder/pico-2w-kit/docs/source/pyproject/py_tilt.rst

 **Conclusion**

-By incorporating a tilt switch into your Raspberry Pi Pico 2w projects, you can add a new dimension of interactivity based on orientation and movement.
+By incorporating a tilt switch into your Raspberry Pi Pico 2 W projects, you can add a new dimension of interactivity based on orientation and movement.
 Understanding how to read digital inputs from sensors like the tilt switch expands your ability to create dynamic and responsive electronics.